The Deep Blue is the largest great white shark ever caught on camera by marine biologists and scientists.

 Female great whites have long pregnancies.
 Their gestation period ranges from 11 to 18 months.

-The stunning animal used Ramsey's boat as scratching post and cruised casually, chasing for food and feasting on the carcass of a sperm whale.
+The stunning animal used Ramsey's boat as a scratching post and cruised casually, chasing for food and feasting on the carcass of a sperm whale.

 "The dolphins started to come up, and she started to ascend.
 It looked like they were escorting her.
 They were dancing around her.
 It was absolutely incredible," revealed Ocean Ramsey.